rbpartC/stackai-challenge/README.md

 Here is an example run :
 https://temporal-ui-oq8v.onrender.com/namespaces/default/workflows/f912d5d9-c60b-4f7b-bda4-b11244028fd0/01998f59-6430-773a-bd2b-6cdf4999c226/history

+This is a more advanced use case that demonstrate orchestration of processes with both sequential and parallel activities, and handling of error-prone async operations.

 #### Web Scrapping

 If you want first to identify links of interest to you, you can also run the ExtractLinksWorkflows, where you provide a tag and a date to search for articles up to a certain point in Medium Archives.